 - Managing the staff of the local authority

 - The day to day running of the local authority

-Further information regarding membership of, and contact information for councillors is available directly from your local authority.
+Contact information for councillors is available from your local authority.